ITV Evening News: History

 On 22 September 1955 when the ITV television service was launched, ITN provided an early evening news service at 5:50pm.
-It was known as ITN News, and presented by Gordon Honeycombe.
-This simple bulletin made use of a single camera, and was intended as a round-up of the day's headlines and looking at stories to be covered in more length by that evening's edition of News at Ten.
+It was known simply as ITN News, and usually presented by Gordon Honeycombe.
+This simple bulletin made use of a single camera, and was intended as a round-up of the day's headlines and (from 1967) looking at stories to be covered in more length by that evening's edition of News at Ten.

 On 6 September 1976, ITN News moved to 5:45pm and was renamed News at 545.
 The 545 marked a major departure in presentational style from the ITN News that had preceded it.
 Initially, the bulletins were broadcast from the Police 5 studio, which enabled the producers to make extensive use of chromakey to display images behind the newscaster, several studio cameras, interviews with correspondents in the studio and on a TV monitor, and wide screen shots of the studio set at the beginning and end of the programme, and when handing over to correspondents.

 Alastair Burnet was the original presenter of the News at 545.
 Michael Nicholson fronted the bulletin on Fridays, and was also a relief presenter.
 Immediately after the animated visual 'roll' and electronic theme music at the beginning, an announcer intoned in a hushed tone: "The news at 5:45, with Alastair Burnett/Michael Nicholson".
 Other relief presenters in the late 1970s included Leonard Parkin, who at the time also regularly hosted the News at One, and Martyn Lewis.
 In March 1980, when Burnet departed the 545 to present News at Ten, Nicholson replaced him as lead presenter, with Carol Barnes taking over as relief presenter.
 In September 1986, Nicholson left the 545 to return to war reporting, and was replaced by Alastair Stewart.

-On 4 April 1988 the News at 545 underwent some cosmetic changes, with the animated visual 'roll' logo and electronic theme music being dropped in favour of a new computer-generated opening sequence and a more contemporary theme tune; the studio images were still inlaid using chromakey, although these were now also generated by computer.
+On 4 April 1988, the News at 545 underwent some cosmetic changes, with the animated visual 'roll' logo and electronic theme music being dropped in favour of a new computer-generated opening sequence and a more contemporary theme tune; the studio images were still inlaid using chromakey, although these were now also generated by computer.
 The programme was moved to the main newsroom within the ITN headquarters building, and full-length reports were now featured as part of the programme.
 ITN dispensed with the "main" presenter and relief host format, and instead a "team" of newscasters – Alastair Stewart, Fiona Armstrong, Nicholas Owen, Trevor McDonald, Sue Carpenter and Carol Barnes – began presenting the show on a "rotation" basis.
 On 13 February 1989, the introduction of a national weather forecast at the end of the programme led to the bulletin's timeslot starting earlier at 5:40pm, being extended in length and the title being changed to News at 540.